Memory & Context Optimization

 In a multi-agent setup, agents need to share knowledge without contaminating each other's individual context.
 This is covered in depth in the Agent Hierarchy guide, but the memory-specific configuration is here.

-Symlinked Shared Directory
+Shared Knowledge Directory

-mkdir -p ~/.openclaw/agents/_shared
+mkdir -p ~/.openclaw/agents/_shared/knowledge

 ln -s ~/.openclaw/agents/_shared ~/.openclaw/agents/bob/_shared